-Caffeine can be found in cocoa beans, coffee beans and even tea.
-It’s known as a drug that is classified as a stimulant.
-This means that once introduced into your body, it will stimulate your mind and your body and you give that boost of energy that you long for.
+You can find caffeine in cocoa beans, coffee beans and even tea.
+It’s classified as a stimulant.
+This means that once introduced into your body, it will stimulate your mind and your body, and you give that boost of energy that you long for.

-The substance is super effective.
-Many times, only one cup of strong coffee will wake you up from a dead sleep.
-However because it’s a drug, it also has some adverse side effects if you take too much of it.
-The more caffeine you drink, the more anxious you’ll feel, the more jitters you’ll get and you might not even be able to sleep until it’s out of your system.
+As a stimulant, it’s super effective.
+Often times, only one cup of strong coffee will wake you up from a dead sleep.
+However, it also has some adverse side effects if you drink too much.
+The more caffeine you drink, the more anxious you’ll feel.
+The more jitters you’ll get, and you might not be able to sleep until it’s out of your system.
 Despite these effects, many people still drink their morning coffee or tea every day without a second guess.

 Caffeine and Your Eyesight

 Researchers found that participants who reported drinking three cups or more of caffeinated coffee per day were at a higher risk of developing exfoliation glaucoma.
-The results were interesting though in the fact that they linked coffee consumption to exfoliation glaucoma, and ruled out other drinks and foods that were caffeinated.
-This showed researchers that some compound that is found in coffee, when mixed with caffeine, can cause glaucoma.
+The results were interesting in that they linked coffee consumption to exfoliation glaucoma and ruled out other drinks that contained caffeine.
+This showed researchers that a particular compound that is found in coffee, when mixed with caffeine, can cause glaucoma.

-So what about other caffeinated drinks?
-Since the study didn’t find that other caffeinated drinks and foods can be linked to glaucoma and vision loss, then as of now there isn’t a known link.
 However, other caffeinated beverages and food products still can cause you to be super jittery and hyper.
 They also can cause heart palpitations, blood sugar drops and anxiety.
 Food and drinks high in sugar can still lead to glaucoma.

 Should You Stop Drinking Coffee?

-You’re probably wondering if after reading this you should quit drinking coffee each morning.
+You’re probably wondering after reading this if you should quit drinking coffee each morning.
 The short answer is no. Even though caffeine is a drug, and it does have some adverse side effects, it isn’t inherently bad for you.
 In fact, coffee contains other ingredients that are beneficial to your eyes, like chlorogenic acid.
 The study discussed above recommended coffee drinkers limit their intake, not rule it out altogether.

 One to two cups of coffee a day should give you the jolt that you need to wake up and keep your energy level stable throughout the day.
 If you’re an avid coffee drinker and consume multiple pots of the liquid gold per day, then you might want to consider cutting back.

-Even though eye issues in relation to caffeine intake are seemingly rare, they do occur, along with many other health issues, so it would be best to cut back.
-Start slow though because you could suffer from withdrawal symptoms if you stop drinking coffee cold turkey.
-If you do notice that you experience a change in your vision after consuming excessive amounts of coffee, call your doctor.
+Even though eye conditions caused by caffeine intake are seemingly rare, they do occur along with many other health issues.
+Moderation is key, so it would be best to cut back.
+But, start slow because you could suffer from withdrawal symptoms if you stop drinking coffee cold turkey.
+If you do notice a change in your vision after consuming excessive amounts of coffee, call your doctor.

 5 Easy Ways to Improve Your Eye Health Now